Competing Against Luck cover art

 The foremost authority on innovation and growth presents a path-breaking book every company needs to transform innovation from a game of chance to one in which they develop products and services customers not only want to buy, but are willing to pay premium prices for.

-Christensen contends that by understanding what causes customers to "hire" a product or service, any business can improve its innovation track record, creating products not only that customers want to hire, but for which they'll pay premium prices to bring them into their lives.
+Christensen contends that by understanding what causes customers to ""hire"" a product or service, any business can improve its innovation track record, creating products that customers not only want to hire, but that they’ll pay premium prices to bring into their lives.
 Jobs theory offers new hope for growth to companies frustrated by their hit and miss efforts.

-Consumer Behavior & Market Research Innovation Business Inspiring Market Analysis
+Consumer Behavior & Market Research Marketing & Sales Marketing Innovation Business Inspiring Management Success Game

 Listeners also enjoyed...